hackerkid/Wikifeedia/README.md

 ##Contributing
 The website is made mostly of Javascript.
 It would be great if the new contributions are implemented in Browser rather than in server as I have no plan now for moving the website from Github pages as of now.
 There is a great amount of work to be done in improving the UI of the Website.
-Send pull requests to master.
+Send pull requests only to the master branch.